smashmath/smashmath/_projects/firstordersystemsquick.md

 Examples of using each formula will be included at the end.

-Since I derived and used these formulas so much, and I know why they work, I usually just use them when I see that I can.
-In my opinion, it's a true baller move to casually use a matrix exponential rather than find eigenvectors. :sunglasses:
+The columns of these matrices will give you a fundamental set of solutions.
+So if you are able to just see what the entries will be, it's possible to write down the answers without any scratch work.
+This applies most to the complex and defective cases.
+Also, in my opinion, it's a true baller move to casually use a matrix exponential rather than find eigenvectors. :sunglasses:

 In summary, using $$e^{At}$$ for these cases not only removes the need to find eigenvectors, but also finds you *the* fundamental matrix.
 And *the* fundamental matrix turns solving initial value problems into calculating a simple matrix product.